 Education & Experience

-Bachelor's in Counseling, Higher Education, Social Work or a related field and two years of relevant experience.
+Bachelor's in Counseling, Higher Education, Social Work or related field and two years of relevant experience.

 Working knowledge of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 as amended, and Web Content Accessibility Guidelines (WCAG) 2.0.
 Demonstrated ability to work independently or collaboratively with a team.
 Excellent oral and written communication skills.
 Ability to maintain confidentiality and work independently.

-Master's degree in counseling, higher education, social work, or a related field.
+Master's degree in counseling, higher education, social work, or related field.